codingforeveryone/READMEs/README.md

 ##Introduction
 This is a place for creating, editing and using tutorials (READMEs).
 The idea is to help build a collection of tutorials as a way to consolidate your own learning and to help others.
 There are two ways to contribute:

-1. Add a new tutorial
+1. Add a new tutorial.
 2. Improve the existing tutorials.

 But first you need to understand a bit about GitHub!